Generation IV reactor: Generation IV International Forum

-The Generation IV International Forum (GIF) is an international organization with as stated goal "the development of concepts for one or more Generation IV systems that can be licensed, constructed, and operated in a manner that will provide a competitively priced and reliable supply of energy ... while satisfactorily addressing nuclear safety, waste, proliferation and public perception concerns."
+The Generation IV International Forum (GIF) is an international organization with its stated goal being "the development of concepts for one or more Generation IV systems that can be licensed, constructed, and operated in a manner that will provide a competitively priced and reliable supply of energy ... while satisfactorily addressing nuclear safety, waste, proliferation and public perception concerns."
 It coordinates the development of GEN IV technologies.

-The Forum was initiated in January 2000 by the Office of Nuclear Energy of the U.S. Department of Energy’s (DOE) "as a co-operative international endeavour seeking to develop the research necessary to test the feasibility and performance of fourth generation nuclear systems, and to make them available for industrial deployment by 2030."
-It was established in 2001, iaming at availability for industrial deployment by 2030.
+It has been instrumental in coordinating research into the six types of Generation IV reactors, and in defining the scope and meaning of the term itself.

 As of 2021, active members include: Australia, Canada, China, the European Atomic Energy Community (Euratom), France, Japan, Russia, South Africa, South Korea, Switzerland, the United Kingdom and the United States.
-The non-active members are Argentina and Brazil.
+Non-active members include Argentina and Brazil.

+The Forum was initiated in January 2000 by the Office of Nuclear Energy of the U.S. Department of Energy's (DOE) "as a co-operative international endeavour seeking to develop the research necessary to test the feasibility and performance of fourth generation nuclear systems, and to make them available for industrial deployment by 2030."

-The 36th GIF meeting in Brussels was held in November 2013.
-A brief overview of the reactor designs and activities by each forum member has been made available.
+In November 2013, a brief overview of the reactor designs and activities by each forum member was made available.
 An update of the technology roadmap which details R&D objectives for the next decade was published in January 2014.

+In May 2019, Terrestrial Energy, the Canadian developer of a molten salt reactor, became the first private company to join GIF.

+At the forum's October 2021 meeting, the members agreed to create a task force on non-electric applications of nuclear heat, including district and industrial heat applications, desalination and large-scale hydrogen production.

 Timelines

-The GIF Forum introduced timelines for each of the six systems.
-Research and development divide into three phases:
+The GIF Forum has introduced development timelines for each of the six systems.
+Research and development is divided into three phases: